 Michael J. Faul, Jr., Esq., and Adam K. Gallagher, Esq., have a combined decades of experience with insurance coverage matters representing policyholders and insurance carriers.
 Michael and Adam have an understanding of the intricacies that is crucial to choosing the right insurance coverage for the right price.

 When this much is on the line, it is essential to have members of your insurance team who are watching out for you and not an insurance company’s bottom line or a broker looking for a commission.

 When your data has been compromised, you can feel vulnerable and exposed.
-Our Warren business lawyers at Herold Law can act against the entity that failed to protect your information.
+Our Warren business lawyers at Herold Law, P.A. can act against the entity that failed to protect your information.
 Call us at 908-647-1022 or contact us online today to schedule an initial consultation.
 Located in Warren, New Jersey, we serve clients throughout the area, including Plainfield.